NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### Phases and Hooks
 Nix package derivations are separated into [phases](https://nixos.org/manual/nixpkgs/unstable/#sec-stdenv-phases), each of which is intended to control some aspect of the build process.

-We saw earlier how the `stdenv` expected the project's `Makefile` to have an `install` target, and failed when it didn't.
-To fix this, we defined a custom `installPhase`, containing instructions for copying the `icat` binary to the correct output location, in effect installing it.
+You saw earlier how the `stdenv` expected the project's `Makefile` to have an `install` target, and failed when it didn't.
+To fix this, you defined a custom `installPhase`, containing instructions for copying the `icat` binary to the correct output location, in effect installing it.

-Up to that point, the `stdenv` automatically determined the `buildPhase` information for our `icat` package.
+Up to that point, the `stdenv` automatically determined the `buildPhase` information for the `icat` package.

 During derivation realisation, there are a number of shell functions ("hooks", in `nixpkgs`) which may execute in each derivation phase, which do things like set variables, source files, create directories, and so on.
 These are specific to each phase, and run both before and after that phase's execution, controlling the build environment and helping to prevent environment-modifying behavior defined within packages from creating sources of nondeterminism within and between Nix derivations.

 It's good practice when packaging software with Nix to include calls to these hooks in the derivation phases you define, even when you don't make direct use of them; this facilitates easy [overriding](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) of specific parts of the derivation later, in addition to the previously-mentioned reproducibility benefits.

-We should now adjust our `installPhase` to call the appropriate hooks:
+You should now adjust your `installPhase` to call the appropriate hooks:

 ```nix
 # icat.nix